eugevanz/in-his-own-time/README.md

 # in-his-own-time

-...with a deadline of Wednesday 01 June 2022 at 9am.
+with a deadline of Wednesday 01 June 2022 at 9am.
 Please submit the test on a shared web location (such as GoogleDrive, OneDrive, DropBox, etc), since our mail server may reject code (or encrypted files) as potential malware.

 Tests should be sent via Dropbox/FileGooi e.t.c publicly shared.
 Please do not send files.